naturalis/arise-sequencing-nanopore/README.md

 ![](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/images/Nanopore_boxplot.png)

+*For the next steps we confined to the **insect dataset** because of unequivocal amplicon length combined with Sanger sequenced [reference data]()*

-## note: Reads have not been filtered/trimmed prior to consensus calling!
+## trim reads prior to consensus calling
-Now tested for the insect dataset; filtering by length strongly reduces the number of clusters and improves consensus calling with NGSpeciesID.
-The downside is that it reduces the number of assigned species; a consensus sequence is obtained for only 36 of the 61 specimens.
+Filtering by length strongly reduces the number of clusters and improves consensus calling with NGSpeciesID.\
+Although the fragment length should be ~658 nt, amplicon length should be ~800 nt.
+For ease of use reads were\
+trimmed in Galaxy with the Prinseq tool using paramters -min_len 750, -max_len 850.
+After trimming 42 of the 59\
+assigned reads were leftover.
+Note: retrieve_reads.sh will create a \*.fastq file for each index, regardless if reads were assigned to it.
+Remove empty fastq files prior to using Prinseq.

 ## consensus calling with NGSpeciesID
-From within the folder of insect \*.fastq files (obtained with [demultiplex amplicons](https://github.com/naturalis/arise-sequencing-nanopore#demultiplex-amplicons-specimens-within-datasets-bash)) [ngspid.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/ngspid.sh) was used to run NGSpeciesID.sh with --ont (= --k 13 --w 20) and --medaka parameters on each fastq file.
+From within the folder of trimmed reads [ngspid.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/ngspid.sh) was used to run NGSpeciesID.sh with --ont (= --k 13 --w 20) and --medaka parameters on each fastq file.
 Subsequently [collect_fas.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/collect_fas.sh) was used  to collect all output files (consensus fasta) and move them to a separate folder (out_sum).
+This resulted in 38 consensus fasta files of which 2 indices both had

+move:
+The downside is that it reduces the number of assigned species; a consensus sequence is obtained for only 36 of the 61 specimens.

 ## substitute index to taxon for fasta filename and consensus header
 From within the /out_sum folder ([previous step](#consensus-calling-with-ngspeciesid)) run [index2header.sh]() and use [name_code_index.txt](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/index_files/name_code_index.txt) as positional argument (create new files for additional datasets; this one only codes for the insect dataset)\
 `./index2header.sh name_code_index.txt`
+The consensus sequences can either be forward or reverse complement orientation and still contain the sequencing primers, which represente a [cocktail of COI primers](https://docs.google.com/document/d/1ksfuHD4NOmXkHz1ZUdbrwhz9NWqLD_w_tctlplB7dHM/edit) in case of the insect dataset.

 ## blast search consensus sequences